-The Charter of Budget Honesty outlines arrangements under which the Secretaries to the Treasury and the Department of Finance may be requested to cost election commitments during a caretaker period.
-The Parliamentary Budget Officer may also be requested to cost policies in the caretaker period.
+The Charter outlines arrangements under which the Secretaries to the Treasury and the Department of Finance may be requested to cost election commitments during a caretaker period.
+The Parliamentary Budget Officer (the Officer) may also be requested to cost policies in the caretaker period.
 This part outlines the differences in the roles of the Secretaries and the Officer.